ndianabasi/akpoho-invoicing-software/README.md

     ```
    1. Copy the email and password of a user with full access from the console and log in.
    2. Congratulations.
 You have successfully set up the Akpoho Invoicing Software.
+17. After you log in, check the role of the logged-in user.
+Click the avatar on the top-right corner of the user interface.
+The role is displayed after the user's name.
+E.g. `CompanyAdmin`, `CompanyEditor`, or `CompanyStaff`.
+18. If you need to switch to another user with a higher role:
+    1. Open the side drawer by clicking the menu icon on the top-left corner of the user interface.
+    2. Click `Settings`.
+On the Settings page, view Users.
+Take note of the email and role of the user you want to switch over to.
+    3. Log out.
+    4. Open the `database/data/seeded_users.txt` file to find the user's credentials.
+    5. Log in with the credentials.